Reed-Carter/Airport_Data_Model/README.md

 * Clone this repository to your desktop
 * Navigate to the top level directory
-* Run 'pip install -r requirements.txt' to install all the requirements so that main.py can run correctly
+* Run 'pip install -r requirements.txt' to install all required dependecies
 * Open load_dims.ipynb and run all cells
 * Open load_facts.ipynb and run all cells